sharispe/sm-tools-evaluation/README.md

 It has been used to generate TSV files containing pairs of GO terms identifiers (one per line).
 Four sizes of benchmarks are considered (1K, 10K, 1M and 100M).
 As we said, for each size, three sets of pairs are generated.
-The benchmarks are built selecting random pairs of terms specified in the Biological Process aspect of the GO (all pairs are of terms are composed of terms subsumed by the term GO:0008150).
+The benchmarks have been build selecting random pairs of terms specified in the Biological Process aspect of the GO (all pairs are of terms are composed of terms subsumed by the term GO:0008150).
 In addition, all terms which appear in the test are at least used to annotate a gene defined in dump_orgHsegGO.tsv.
 Indeed some library cannot compute the similarity of terms which are not used to annotate at least one gene (This is due to the computation of Resnik's Information Content).